 Nearby Things to Do:

 Smuggler's Notch Ski Area with a summer water slide; Smuggler's Notch pass; the Mt.
-Mansfield Ski Area with its alpine slide, gondola, and auto toll road to the summit ridge.
+Mansfield Ski Area in Stowe with its ZipTour, Treetop Adventure, gondola, and auto toll road to the summit ridge.
 There is also the village of Stowe, Burlington and Lake Champlain.